apostrophecms/apostrophe-headless/README.md

 To avoid performance issues we do not send more than 50 products per API call.
 Your app should make additional queries as needed.

+### Filtering products

+Here are some examples:

+`/api/v1/products?search=cheese`

+`/api/v1/products?autocomplete=che`

-You can use any [cursor filter](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html) that has a `sanitize` method via the query string.
-It's [not hard to add custom filters](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html#custom-filters).
+There's much more.
+You can use any [cursor filter](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html) that offers a `sanitize` method via the query string.
+It's [not hard to add custom filters](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html#custom-filters) if you need to, but keep in mind that most schema field types have built-in [filter support](http://apostrophecms.org/docs/tutorials/intermediate/cursors.html).

 ### Access as a logged-in user